MichaelSlevin/boris-bikes-1/user-stories.md

 Object | Messages
 --- | ---
 Person | Use, See
-Docking Station | Release
+Docking Station | Release, bikes
-Bike | Working
+Bike | Working, Dock

 Objects will be able to interact with each other using the messages described below: